 The Football League was suspended at the end of the 1914-15 season for the duration of the Great War.
 Some clubs continued to play with official sanction in order to boost civilian morale but were forbidden to pay players.
 The majority closed down for the duration and more than a few went out of business.
 In Scotland the First Division continued but the Scottish Second Division was suspended and it appears from Brian McColl's research that the members were disenfranchised around 1917.

 HFK's contacts at the Victoria & Albert Museum have indicated that dyes from the Victorian and Edwardian periods generally came from Germany and the supply would have ceased with the outbreak of the Great War in 1914.
-It follows that during and after the war, dyes were sourced from UK and other manufacturers and that the shades of some kits differed from the pre-war versions.
+It follows that during and after the war, dyes were sourced from UK and other manufacturers and that the shades of some kits may have differed from the pre-war versions.
 Considerable caution has to be exercised in interpreting old black and white photographs, however, due partly to the technical problems of reproduction and because dyes were not colour fast in those days.
 After a long season of weekly boil washes, kits looked extremely washed out.
-Nevertheless, it is apparent from the photographic evidence that the shade of several teams' shirts was markedly different post war.
-HFK believes, for example, that Rangers' shirts became a distinctly deeper blue after the war.

 When the Football League resumed in 1919 the First and Second Divisions were both extended from 20 to 22 clubs each.
 The following season the First Division of the Southern League was incorporated as associate members of the Football League to form Division Three.
 A year later the leading northern non-league sides were incorporated and the regional Third Divisions South and North were formed.
 The Scottish Football League also resumed in 1919 but without a Second Division.
 The surviving members formed a rebel Central League that proved such a threat that it was incorporated into the Scottish League structure in 1921.